 If you are looking for email hosting, we recommend Microsoft Exchange Online, part of Microsoft 365.
 Secure, accessible, reliable and user-friendly.
 In contrast with Exchange On-Premises, the online option allows you the flexibility to pay for the number of licences you need and alter it as your needs change.

 Solutions include IaaS, PaaS and SaaS, offering analytics, virtual computing, storage, networking and more.
-Allows you to make your app accessible across the internet?
+Allows you to make your app accessible across the internet.
 Azure boasts many data centres across the world.
 18 categories, more than 200 services; compute, IoT, Migration, analytics, AI and machine learning, integration, management tools.
-Create a virtual machine.
 You can create an app within the cloud using the virtual machine.
-Azure can manage the creation, management and dissemination of the app.
+Azure can manage the creation, management and deployment of the app.

 (SaaS) A cloud-powered productivity platform [online portal], using apps such as MS Teams, Word, Excel, PowerPoint, Outlook, OneDrive, SharePoint, Exchange online and more; hosted online to allow greater flexibility and security.
 Your subscription – payable on a monthly or yearly basis- allows you access to a constantly up-to-date version – accessible on all devices across your organisation – and includes email hosting and cloud storage space.

 It’s important to note that although Microsoft have a lot of redundancy built into their hosted services, Microsoft recommend using a third party provider to back up your data.

 To minimise the risk of losing data, improve recovery time, allow longer retention and maintain control over your company’s 365 mailboxes and files, we’ll implement a reliable cloud-to-cloud back up service such as Acronis at low cost.